Commitment to a Safety-Focused Culture

 These initiatives help build a culture of safety, where every employee takes personal responsibility for safety, every minute.

-By Shelly Hall, VP of Safety and Security
+VP of Safety and Security, Transdev North America

 Our proprietary Operator Development Training Program (ODP), which leads the industry, includes 40 hours of classroom training and 80 hours of behind-the-wheel training standardizes the training off all Transdev drivers.
 Each operator spends 40 hours in the classroom, 10 hours in a closed course and 70 hours behind the wheel.
 There are 33 performance standards and skills that vehicle operators must meet.
-Our emphasis is on modeling sound behaviors, and there is extensive practice and coaching from skilled, dedicated safety trainers at each location.
+Our emphasis is on modeling sound behaviors, with practice and coaching from skilled, dedicated safety trainers at each location.

-Our Operator Development Program was designed to be adapted to include the training requirements of our Transit Authority clients.
 Facilitated by a well-trained Safety Manager, the ODP classroom training uses 22 state-of-the-art DVDs that explicitly train operators in every aspect of safe driving.
 Rather than lectures, these are participatory, engaging sessions that include extensive materials for trainers (discussion guides, facilitators guides, etc), a detailed instructor’s manual and operator workbooks for practice and comprehension.
 Quizzes and tests are used to document performance and learning, and there is a thorough final driving evaluation.
+Our Operator Development Program can be adapted to include the training requirements of our Transit Authority clients.

 SmartDrive is in nearly all of our vehicles, and is rigorously used to train and coach operators.
-This technology video tapes any situation that passes a threshold of G-force, such as sudden stops, swerves, impact, etc. We use SmartDrive video technology and tapes to identify and correct unsafe driving behaviors.
-These tapes, plus many other types of observation, are the basis of how we coach drivers to make any needed changes.
+This technology video tapes any situation that passes a threshold of G-force, such as sudden stops, swerves, impact, etc. We use SmartDrive video technology and tapes to identify, coach and correct unsafe driving behaviors.
+These videos, plus other types of observation, are the basis of how we work with operators to make any needed changes.

 Our major safety initiative, 300:29:1, focuses employee attention on identifying and eliminating the small, unsafe acts that can accumulate and can lead to an accident.
 This is based on a long-held safety principle that preventing minor unsafe acts, will in turn reduce the number of accidents.
 We have a robust communication plan surrounding this concept and several employee programs in place to keep this concept at the forefront of everyone’s mind.